 How can you improve mental health in the workplace?

-8 - 14 May marks Mental Health Awareness week here in the UK.
-But what can the workplace be doing to improve the situation when it comes to improving mental health?
+What can businesses be doing to improve the situation when it comes to improving mental health?

 The issue of mental health isn’t a new one, but it’s an issue that has started to be taken more seriously over the last few decades.
 When you see some of the statistics it’s no wonder; 77% of employees have experienced a mental health issue and up to 300,00 people leave their jobs each year due to long-term mental health issues, an estimated 91 million working days are lost each year due to mental health, and the Centre for Mental Health estimates that the total annual cost of mental health problems at work is £26 billion.

 With so much knowledge and information on the issues, why aren’t we doing more?
 A veil of secrecy surrounds the issue, one which means we can’t, or feel unable to talk about it openly.
 But not talking about it could be costly to individuals and to your business.

 So what can you be doing to improve mental health in your workplace?